 Are you constantly struggling to breathe through your nose?
-Are you suffering from facial pain (headaches) , sinus headaches (throbbing headache), congestion, or decrease sense of smell?
+Are you suffering from facial pain (headaches), sinus headaches (throbbing headache), congestion, or decreased sense of smell?

 BALLOON SINUPLASTY CAN CHANGE YOUR BREATHING WITH VERY LITTLE DOWNTIME AND QUICK RESULTS.
 WATCH THE following VIDEOs TO LEARN HOW we CHANGE OUR PATIENTS LIvEs.